 Musical Partners-in-Crime

-Below are some of Jon’s musical buddies who perform with him frequently and are featured in his recordings.
+Jon's musical buddies who perform with him frequently and are featured in his recordings.

-FJ VENTRE – Upright bass, vocals
+FJ VENTRE - Upright and electric bass, vocals